 The blue whale is the largest living animal to live on Earth, not just now but throughout history.

-This species of whale reaches sizes between 69-95 ft (21-29m), although they are slightly smaller in the Northern Hemisphere.
+This whale species reaches sizes between 69-95 ft (21-29m), although they are slightly smaller in the Northern Hemisphere.

 Females are larger than males and can reach incredible weights of 90-150 tons.

 The diet of a blue whale consists mainly of krill, with some crab and squid.
-They are easy to spot because of their vast size, and can be distinguished by their flattened, broad, u-shaped head.
+They are easy to spot because of their vast size and distinguished by their flattened, broad, u-shaped head.

-Even though they are so large, they have a tiny dorsal fin which is set far back.
+Even though they are so large, they have a tiny dorsal fin that is set far back.

 Eastern Small-footed Myotis